How to Retire in Canada

 • Submit notices of assessment as given by the Canadian Revenue Agency (CRA) to confirm their income

-• Sign a sponsorship agreement with you stating their commitment to sponsor you for a period of 20 years.
+• Sign a sponsorship agreement with you stating their commitment to sponsor you for 20 years.

 Express Entry

-The Express Entry is an online system used by the IRCC to manage immigration applications from skilled workers.
+The Express Entry is an online system the IRCC uses to manage immigration applications from skilled workers.
 With the Express Entry System, there’s a program for everyone.
-Let’s find the one that best matches your profile.
+So if you are a skilled professional whois still looking to squeeze in a few more years of work before you retire in Canada, Let’s find the one that best matches your profile:

 • Federal Skilled Worker Program (FSWP): The Federal Skilled Worker Program (FSWP) is for you if you are a skilled worker with a degree from a recognized university.
 You must have skilled work experience, the language ability to communicate in one or both official Canadian languages, as well.